 The Obscure Story Of Vermont's Frozen Hill People Will Give You Goosebumps

 Have you ever heard the story of these frozen hill people?
 Do you believe it could have happened?
-Share your thoughts in the comments section below, we’d love to hear what you have to say.
+Share your thoughts in the comments section: we’d love to hear what you have to say.

 Vermont is full of local folklore and legends.
 For example, the tale of this haunted bridge in Vermont is downright spooky.

 What is the legend of the deep-frozen folks in Vermont?

 The legend of the Frozen Hill People of Vermont is a strangely eerie one.
 It may or may not be true, much like any old legends in Vermont you might hear, but it sure is spooky nevertheless.
 It first came to light in 1887 on the front pages of the Montpelier Argus and Patriot.
 According to legend, Vermonters would save room and resources during the winter by freezing their elderly, sick, and otherwise high-maintenance family members until spring, when, like frozen vegetables, they would be thawed out.
 Of course, this isn’t physically possible – or is it?

 Have there been any literally frozen Vermonters who have survived?